johnalison/obsidian-notes/0-inbox/HGCManagementMeeting 7 January 2025.md

 - Start 106?
 (Have Kria at CMU!)
 - Start 149 150
 - close 116 / 123
-- Add expected for 149 and 150
+- Added expected for 149 and 150

 # Follow up with Dave
 - is the bae PCB proceeding ? (order out for a while)